 A round beach house with a compact footprint.

 Inspired by the surrounding landscape and the desire to simplify the interior living spaces, Austin Maynard Architects designed St Andrews Beach House with a compact footprint and a circular silhouette.
-The design gives a subtle nod to New Zealand’s bachs, or holiday homes.
+The house design gives a subtle nod to New Zealand’s bachs, or holiday homes.
 Unlike most modern holiday retreats, the wood-clad house has a small footprint and only houses strictly necessary spaces and amenities.
 The studio created open-plan interiors that spread over two stories.
 Openings around the circumference of the rounded house open to different views of the surrounding sand dunes and vegetation in this beach side location in Victoria, Australia.

 A sculptural design inspired by nature.